kilianbra/heat_exchanger/docs/choking_flow_friction_heat.md

 **Current `update_static_properties` Implementation:**

 - Solves conservation equations for finite steps
-- Does not explicitly account for the change in $\tau$ within a segment
+- Does not explicitly account for the change in $\tau_0$ (wall shear stress) within a segment
-- As density decreases significantly (Mach → 1, pressure drops), the stagnation temperature ratio $\tau$ changes within the segment, but this is not explicitly tracked
+- As density decreases significantly (Mach → 1, pressure drops), the wall shear stress $\tau_0$ changes within the segment due to changing velocity and density, but this is not explicitly tracked
 - The step-wise approach can lead to discrepancies near choking conditions where the flow properties change rapidly

+**Potential Solution:** The issue with $\tau_0$ not being properly accounted for could be addressed by dividing each segment into multiple sub-segments and calling `update_static_properties` on each sub-segment with the correct density (and thus velocity) as input.
+This would allow $\tau_0$ to be updated based on the local flow conditions.
+However, this approach causes problems when performing a 0D analysis of the whole flow, as it requires marching through the flow path rather than solving the entire heat exchanger as a single 0D unit.
+The 0D approach relies on being able to treat each segment independently without needing to know intermediate flow states, which would be lost with sub-segmentation.

 ![Comparison of theory vs solver](assets/mach_out_vs_ksi_comparison.png)

 The figure above compares the theoretical solution (red line) with the `update_static_properties` solver (blue line).
-The solver generally follows the theory well but may diverge near choking conditions where the rapid changes in density and pressure require accounting for the continuous change in $\tau$ within each segment.
+The solver generally follows the theory well but may diverge near choking conditions where the rapid changes in density and pressure require accounting for the continuous change in $\tau_0$ (wall shear stress) within each segment.
+As velocity increases and density decreases, the wall shear stress $\tau_0$ changes, but the step-wise approach treats it as constant within each segment.

 ### Implications

 When the flow approaches choking:

 1. Density decreases significantly as pressure drops
+2. Velocity increases as the flow accelerates toward Mach 1
-2. The stagnation temperature ratio $\tau$ changes continuously within the segment
+3. The wall shear stress $\tau_0$ changes continuously within the segment due to changing velocity and density, but the step-wise approach treats it as constant
-3. The step-wise approach in `update_static_properties` may not fully capture this effect
+4. The step-wise approach in `update_static_properties` may not fully capture this effect
-4. This can lead to:
+5. This can lead to:
    - Convergence issues
    - Inaccurate predictions near choking
    - Underestimation of the maximum achievable $\xi$ before choking